A High-Dimensional Extension of Wagner's Theorem and the Geometrization of Hypergraphs: -hypergraph: Definition and property

 \section{$\mathbb{R}^d$-hypergraph: Definition and property}

 Topologically, a planar graph is well understood as a finite union of $1$-dimensional spheres (cycles) and $1$-dimensional balls (paths), forming a structure embeddable in $\mathbb{R}^2$.
 A natural generalization involves considering a finite union of $(d-1)$-dimensional spheres and $(d-1)$-dimensional balls.
 If such a structure embeds into $\mathbb{R}^d$, it constitutes a higher-dimensional analogue of a planar graph.
 To formalize this, we introduce algebraic topology tools for concise description.
 By interpreting $(d-1)$-dimensional simplices as hyperedges of a $d$-uniform hypergraph, we extend planar graphs to higher dimensions.
 Just as line segments ($1$-simplices) in planar graphs permit topological deformation, we allow analogous flexibility for hyperedges embedded in $\mathbb{R}^d$.
-To avoid ambiguity, we term these deformable hyperedges simplexoids, defined as follows.